 Take an objective view of home building, compare it to other industries, and you’ll find remarkable differences.
 Some differences spell opportunity, such as relatively low barriers to entry.
-Compare home building’s barriers to farming, where buying just a small spread of 50 acres and some decent equipment is cost-prohibitive for most.
+Compare home building’s barriers to those of farming, where buying just a small spread of 50 acres and some decent equipment is cost-prohibitive for most.
 Other differences make the business fun, such as the ability to actually build and sell a high-dollar product of your own design.
 Try that with cars or any manufactured product, even one as simple as a hair dryer.
 Many of home building’s differences, however, inject extreme variability in both process and product leading to what often appears to be barely controlled chaos.
 After 25 years in the business and getting to know a couple of hundred builders in five countries, it is clear that builders who learn to control that chaos find the greatest success.

 Home builders, of course, rarely build anything.
 Instead they finance, identify resources, design, contract, coordinate, schedule, sell, and service homes—but they do not physically build them.
 More than 95 percent of the people who work for builders do not labor for them as employees and, more than that, they often work for competitors.
 On any given house, a builder will engage a minimum of 500 people from 35 companies, and that can grow to over a thousand people from 50 or more firms.
 During construction, the work is done outside in sun, wind, rain, and snow with virtually none of the common comforts found in a traditional manufacturing environment.
 Add to this scenario a bevy of codes and their often inconsistent interpretation by inspectors.
 Finally, in no other business do you find customers so directly connected to the product during production, and we all know the chaos they can produce—if you let them.